 The location of these events changes frequently, therefore make sure to check the CNE Facebook Page and see their latest events in Bangkok.

 Take the BTS Metro to the Asoke Metro station.
 Then walk down to Sukhumvit 18 and make a right.
-The hotel with be on your left-hand side a couple blocks down.
+The hotel with be on your left-hand side a couple of blocks down.
 Enter the hotel and head up the main staircase in the center of the hotel to the first floor.
 Go straight ahead for approximately 25 yards to enter the party.

 Tuesday night in Bangkok is a good night for Kizomba dancing.
 DJ Ploy holds fun Afro-Latin Tuesday night Kizomba/Bachata parties in different hotels and nightclubs throughout Bangkok.